taw00/howto/howto-logrotate.md

 ## Setting up the typical scenario

-**Assumptions for the example:** I am user "todd", I want my log file rotated at 500KB (never allow that logfile to get bigger than that).
-And I want to keep 5 iterations but don't use a date extension.
-The log file lives in `/home/todd/.myapplication/application.log`.
+**Assumptions for this next example:** I am user "todd", I want my log file rotated at 500KB (take action if the log file grows bigger than that).
+And I want to keep 5 iterations (rotate 5) and use an integer file extension (nodateext) instead of a date-formatted file extension.
+Finally, the log file lives in `/home/todd/.myapplication/application.log`.

 *Create log rotation configation file*

 Use `sudo` or do this as the root user...

-* Edit the file: `/etc/logrotate.d/toddsapplication`
+Edit the file: `/etc/logrotate.d/toddsapplication`

 ```
 /home/todd/.myapplication/application.log {